ej1111/-hoopmaster-site/privacy-policy.md

 apply based on your mobile carrier plan.

 To stop receiving SMS alerts, reply **STOP** to any message.
-To resume, reply **START**, or contact [SUPPORT CONTACT] directly, or contact your installation technician to update your enrollment.
-For help, reply **HELP** to any message or contact [SUPPORT EMAIL/PHONE].
+To resume, reply **START**, or contact Johnston Construction Co directly, or contact your installation technician to update your enrollment.
+For help, reply **HELP** to any message or contact ejohnston516@msn.com/ 913-709-7750.

 ## 5. Data Retention

 We retain your contact and site information for as long as you remain enrolled in the monitoring service.
-If you discontinue service, you may request deletion of your information by contacting [SUPPORT CONTACT].
+If you discontinue service, you may request deletion of your information by contacting Johnston Construction Co.

 ## 6. Data Security

-We take reasonable measures to protect your information, including [DESCRIBE ACTUAL SECURITY PRACTICES — e.g., encrypted transmission, limited employee access, etc.].
+We take reasonable measures to protect your information, including encrypted transmission, limited employee access, etc..

 ## 7. Changes to This Policy